mcamendoza1/mcamendoza1/README.md

 Working as Data Engineer.

-On this side, currently learning front-end and backend stuffs.
+Learning front-end and back-end stuffs.

 <!--
 **mcamendoza1/mcamendoza1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.